-However, Telegram has been widely criticized by information-security experts, who say its cryptography is untested (opens in new tab) and that it's simply not secure enough to be used by political dissidents and other people transmitting highly sensitive information.
+However, Telegram has been widely criticized by information-security experts (opens in new tab), who say Telegram's cryptography is untested (opens in new tab) and that it's simply not secure enough (opens in new tab) to be used by political dissidents and other people transmitting highly sensitive information.
 (That's despite the fact that Telegram was ISIS's favorite messaging platform (opens in new tab).)

 How to install Telegram